yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 This occurred when the rendering was performed by an AMD GPU, but the presentation of images from the [swap chain](https://en.wikipedia.org/wiki/Swap_chain) (the virtual buffers used by the GPU to prevent tearing and stuttering when updating your screen) was done by an Intel or Nvidia GPU.
-The Swapchains that were being rendered on the AMD GPU, which contained images in `sRGB` format, were being read as `linear` on the secondary GPU, causing them to be presented with erroneous intensity levels.
+The swap chains that were being rendered on the AMD GPU, which contained images in `sRGB` format, were being read as `Linear` on the secondary GPU, causing them to be presented with erroneous intensity levels.
 This is because the scales used in these formats are incompatible, and their values do not automatically map to an equivalent value on their counterpart space, resulting in a quality degradation of the image when using the wrong format.